tensorflow/docs/site/en/api_docs/python/tf/compat/v2/cond.md

 same (possibly nested) value structure of lists, tuples, and/or named tuples.
 Singleton lists and tuples form the only exceptions to this: when returned by `true_fn` and/or `false_fn`, they are implicitly unpacked to single values.

+Note: It is illegal to "directly" use tensors created inside a cond branch outside it, e.g. by storing a reference to a branch tensor in the python state.
+If you need to use a tensor created in a branch function you should return it as an output of the branch function and use the output from
+<a href="../../../tf/cond"><code>tf.cond</code></a> instead.

 #### Args: